cerner/terra-ui/src/terra-dev-site/guide/DockerDevelopmentEnvironment.i.guide.md

 ```
 The ```--service-ports``` flag runs the command with the service's ports enabled and mapped to the host.

 There a couple of additional methods of running the terminal on the docker container.
-Either Run a terminal through docker-compose or use docker to attach to a running docker image.
+Either run a terminal through docker-compose or use docker to attach to a running docker image.

 To launch to the terminal on the dev image, run: